slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

 As it is a one-way communication (module to receiver with no reply or acknowledgements), info on the source of the image is more for debugging purposes and prevent packet rejection.

 **UDP source IP** - Must be on the same subnet as the destination IP (same first three octets) to prevent packet rejection by the receiver interface.
-Using `auto` picks up the IP from the `rx_hostname command <commandline.html#term-rx_hostname-hostname-or-ip-address>`_ (common for 1 GbE interfaces).
+For 1GbE interface and for this command (except for Eiger), one can use `auto` as an argument, which will pick up the IP from the `hostname command <commandline.html#term-hostname>`_.
 Command: `udp_srcip <commandline.html#term-udp_srcip-x.x.x.x-or-auto>`_

 .. code-block:: bash

     # 10 GbE interface
+    hostname bchip100
     udp_dstip 10.0.2.1
     udp_srcip 10.0.2.19
     rx_hostname localhost

     # 1 GbE interface
+    hostname bchip100
     rx_hostname localhost
-    udp_dstip auto # this command comes after rx_hostname to use its IP
+    udp_dstip auto # this command uses IP from rx_hostname.
+So, it comes after. udp_srcip auto # this command uses IP from hostname

 **UDP source MAC** - By default, it is set to `aa:bb:cc:dd:xx:yy` where `xx` and `yy` are module row and column indices to differentiate the modules while debugging.
 Command: `udp_srcmac <commandline.html#term-udp_srcmac-x-x-x-x-x-x>`_

 **UDP source port** - This is hardcoded in every module to the same value in the detector server and cannot be changed.

-Note: If there is a second UDP port on the module, use 'udp_srcport' or 'udp_dstip2'etc. See `here <https://slsdetectorgroup.github.io/devdoc/dataformat.html>`_ for more detector specific info.
+Note: If there is a second UDP port on the module, use 'udp_dstport2' or 'udp_dstip2'etc. See `here <https://slsdetectorgroup.github.io/devdoc/dataformat.html>`_ for more detector specific info.

 Receiver to GUI
 -----------------